alialib/alia/docs/actions.md

 </script>

 Actions are the preferred way for application code to respond to events in alia.
-They're a convenient, declarative way of specifying the side effects that should be performed when an event occurs.
-For the most part, you can think of them as simple callback functions, but as we'll see, they often integrate more naturally into dataflow code than normal C++ callbacks would...
+They're a convenient way of specifying the side effects that should be performed when an event occurs.
+For the most part, you can think of them as simple callback functions, but they often integrate more naturally into dataflow code than normal C++ callbacks would.
+(And when you just want to write a callback function, you can.)

 Actions are very similar to signals in the way that they're used in an application.
 Like signals, they're typically created directly at the call site